awesome-panel/awesome-panel/src/pages/issues.md

 BUT.
 I FOUND A WAY TO PARTIALLY IMPLEMENT IT MY SELF via Javascript.

-## I Could not get independt scrollbars working
+## I Could not get independent scrollbars working

 I would have liked the sidebar and content sections to have independent vertical scrollbars that only show up if needed.
 I could not get that working.
 I guess it's just my CSS skills that are too poor.